Kasun1Don/python_crm_terminal_app/README.md

 ### Feature Implementation Checklists:

+In order of the terminal application's main menu options:

 ### Kanban Progress Tracking Screenshots:

 The following screenshots were taken over the course of the application development period: